 Schedule

-This course has a flexible format to fit in your schedule.
-But you have to keep on top of work in the class.
+This course has a flexible format to fit your schedule, but you must keep up with your work in class.

-Time commitment: I’ve found that most students can get the work for this course done in around 4-6 hours per week.
-If you come in 3 hours a week, like a normal class, you will probably get most of the work done.
+Time commitment: I’ve found that most students can complete the work for this course in around 4-6 hours per week.
+If you come in for 3 hours a week, like a normal lecture class, you will probably complete most of the work.

 • Tu: 9:15-1

 If you have a problem after hours or on the weekend, please email me and we can try to sort it by email or phone facetime, or Zoom.
-I’m an early to bed, early to rise guy and will get back to you ASAP.
+I’m early to bed, early to rise Frankliny kind of guy and will get back to you ASAP.

-If you run into a problem you can’t solve (the tutorial does not always match up with the software perfectly) try your best then note the problem and move on to the next section.
+If you run into a problem you can’t solve (the tutorial does not always match up with the software perfectly), try your best, then note the issue and move on to the next section.

 Please complete work for each week by the Friday of that week.
 Email me when posted.